NCSBN's 59 U.S. Members are comprised of nursing regulatory bodies in:

 - District of Columbia

-- Three states have two BONs, one for registered nurses (RNs) and one for licensed practical/vocational nurses (LPN/VNs): California, Louisiana and West Virginia
+- Three states have two nursing regulatory bodies, one for registered nurses (RNs) and one for licensed practical/vocational nurses (LPN/VNs): California, Louisiana and West Virginia

-- One state, Nebraska, has both the BON and the board for advanced practice nurses (APRNs) represented
+- One state, Nebraska, has two nursing regulatory bodies, one representing RNs and one representing advanced practice nurses (APRNs)

-In order to be approved for membership as a Member Board, jurisdictional BONs must:
+In order to be approved for membership as a U.S. Member, nursing regulatory bodies must:

 - Agree to use one or more NCSBN licensing examinations

 Final approval for membership is made by the Delegate Assembly, NCSBN’s policy-making body.

 U.S. Members gain access to invaluable NCSBN services and product offerings that will assist in efforts to protect and promote the welfare of the public and the interests of the profession of nursing.
 Collectively, U.S. Members have voting privileges during NCSBN’s Annual Meeting to establish the strategic purpose and direction of the organization.

 Only members are granted access to private pages on www.ncsbn.org.